stacklane/docs/🗄/Article/settings/app.md

 Progressive web apps use modern web APIs along with traditional progressive enhancement strategy to create cross-platform web applications.
-These apps work everywhere and provide several features that give them the similar user experience advantages as native apps.
+These apps work everywhere and provide several features that give them similar user experience advantages as native apps.

 # Manifest

-To indicate support for PWA, use the `app` configuration value in the `🗄.yaml` manifest file.
+To indicate support for PWA, use the `app` configuration value in the `🎛.yaml` manifest file.

 ```file-name
 /🎛.yaml